-Real Estate Comparative Guide - - Portugal
+Real Estate Comparative Guide

 6.4 What type of security interests are typically required by lenders?

-A mortgage on the financed property is usually a must.
+A mortgage on the financed property is usually essential.
 In addition, insurance is usually required for the property and life insurance is required for the buyer.

-In terms of credit conditions, there will be a fixed and a variable interest rate, and the bank will have access to the borrower's statement of financial liabilities from the Bank of Portugal.
+- there will be a fixed and a variable interest rate; and

+- the bank will have access to the borrower's statement of financial liabilities from the Banco de Portugal.

 6.5 What is the process for obtaining real estate finance?
 What costs are payable?

-One must also consider the costs of maintaining bank credit, insurance and commissions in the event of loan repayment.
+The costs of maintaining bank credit, insurance and commissions in the event of loan repayment should also be considered.

 Dealing directly with banks is the most common way to secure a mortgaged loan.
 However, for more significant transactions, a broker can be engaged.